How to Renew your Motorcycle LTO Registration in 2023

 Requirements for Registration Renewal

 1. CTPL– When renewing your motorcycle’s registration, you must have Compulsory Third Party Liability (CTPL) insurance.
-In essence, the CTPL safeguards the motorcycle owner against financial liabilities to anyone hurt or killed by the insured vehicle.
+In essence, the CTPL protects the motorcycle owner from financial obligations to anyone who suffers harm or loses their life as a result of the insured vehicle.
 Most LTO offices have insurance agents on their premises, but you can get insurance elsewhere for a lower cost.
-You can also get your CTPL online for a much cheaper cost.
+You can also get your CTPL online for a much cheaper price.
 For less than 300 pesos, you can get your CTPL through this link: CTPL Insurance for Motorcycles which you can pay using Gcash, Debit, or Credit card.

 Steps on Motorcycle Registration Renewal